 For the latest news about Extension, visit Georgia FACES.
 News you can use about Georgia family, agricultural, consumer and environmental sciences.

-- Georgia Organics conference includes UGA, other southern college experts
+- Georgia Organics conference includes sessions from the industry's best

 - Impact Statements: Organic Agriculture

 Descriptions of Extension efforts to improve knowledge & practices related to organic agriculture.

 Explains how to identify organic food at the grocery and how producers earn this designation.